squinkylabs/SqHarmony/docs/phasepatterns.md

 The output clock will be at the same rate (tempo) as the input clock, but it will be delayed by half a clock.
 If the clocks are perhaps quarter notes, the output will be shifted/delayed by an eighth note.

-There is also a built in shift generator that will over the course of 8 clocks delay the output by one clock.
+There is also a built in shift generator that will over the course of 'n' clocks delay the output by 'm' clock.
 This is referred to as the "RIB generator", for "Reich In a Box", the original name of the modules.

 There are many, many uses for this clock shifter, and most can be "unlocked" by feeding clever signals into the shift CV input.

-## Things that may change

-Hopefully users will suggest new features, and they will be implemented.

-The RIB generator is not very flexible.

-RIB generator could use a trigger input.

-RIB button take effect immediately.
-It might be nice to wait for a clock input before starting?

-The Shift CV convention of one cycle == 1.0 may not give a wide enough range in many applications
+Also, the module is fully polyphonic, so there is great potential for signal mangling.

 ## Possible uses